ershook/cuttledata/docs/source/index.rst

 **CuttleData** is a Python library for interacting with cuttlecrew's behavioral data.

+Start with the `Tutorial <tutorial.nblink>`

-Check out the :doc:`usage` section for further information, including :ref:`installation` for the project.
+the :doc:`usage` section for further information, including :ref:`installation` for the project.

 .. note::